drak3hft7/VPS-Bug-Bounty-Tools/README.md

 - 10 April 2022: Inserted into the script the hakrawler and Jeeves.
 - 20 April 2022: Inserted into the script the naabu tool.
 - 15 November 2022: Inserted into the script the katana tool.
+- 26 November 2022: Inserted into the script the Gxss and Dalfox tools